 Transfer data from an iPhone to a Pixel

 You can copy data, like texts, photos, music, contacts, and calendars.
 When available, you can automatically get the Android versions of many free iPhone apps.
-Get tips on how to use your Pixel phone.
+Get tips on how to use your phone.

 - Texts and iMessages

-- Device and iCloud contacts
+- Phone and iCloud contacts

-- Device and iCloud calendars
+- Phone and iCloud calendars

 Many free iPhone apps have Android versions.
 When available, you can automatically get the Android versions from Google Play during setup.

 Most music will transfer.
 But music with iTunes Digital Rights Management protection won't.
 (Affected music was usually bought before April 2009.)
 Music downloaded from Google Play won't, either.
 (Learn how to download your Google Play music again after setup.)

 Important: Contacts and calendars that you copy to your Pixel phone will sync and upload to your Google Account online.
 Information associated with your Google Account syncs when you sign in to your Google Account on your Pixel phone.